jvasilakes/BERT-Relation-Extraction/README.md

 # BERT(S) for Relation Extraction

+This is a fork of [plkmo/BERT-Relation-Extraction](https://github.com/plkmo/BERT-Relation-Extraction) focused on biomedical data.

 ## Overview
 A PyTorch implementation of the models for the paper ["Matching the Blanks: Distributional Similarity for Relation Learning"](https://arxiv.org/pdf/1906.03158.pdf) published in ACL 2019.
 Note: This is not an official repo for the paper.